 At the start of 2020, AP was selected to be a part of the Emerging Practitioners Program at AIDC provided through Film Victoria.
 Shortly after, they began developing, writing and directing their first television documentary entitled 'Why Did She Have To Tell The World?,' Executive Produced by Sue Maslin and in association with Film Victoria and Screen Australia.
 'Why Did She Have To

-AP is also an emerging screenwriter.
-They have been on the ground as a note taker and contributor in many writers rooms, including Screen Australia Supported Snapchat Show 'Apollo' and Tik-Tok Series 'Scattered'.
+AP is also a screenwriter.
+They have been on the ground as a note taker and contributor in many writers’ rooms, including Screen Australia Supported Snapchat Show 'Apollo' and queer Tik Tok Series 'Scattered'.
 They were most recently the Script Coordinator for the ABC Comedy Show ‘Retrograde’, written by Meg O’Connell and Anna Barnes.
-AP’s first short film, ‘Backing Up Bilitis,’ was a story set during the gay liberation era of the 1970s starring Jana Zvedeniuk (Bump, While
+AP’s first short film, ‘Backing Up Bilitis, was a story set during the gay liberation era of the 1970s starring Jana Zvedeniuk (Bump, While

-Currently, AP is a recipient of the 2022 UNTAPPED Initiative supported by Australians in Film and Screen Australia to develop their first feature about non-binary parenthood and is directing a coming of age documentary series all shot on phones.
+as a Development Coordinator.
+AP is a recipient of the 2022 UNTAPPED Initiative supported by Australians in Film and Screen Australia to develop their first feature and was mentored by Producers Valerie Stadler (Girls Weekend, Aristotle & Dante Discover The Secrets Of The Universe) and Andrea Sperling (Transparent, But I’m A Cheerleader).

 P: +61 410 624 579